AyushmanTripathy/tic_in_asm/Readme.md

 # Tic Tac Toe in x86_64 NASM

 Tic Tac Toe (or noughts and crosses :) ) in NASM
-This assembley program is runs in Real mode (as the boot sector in a vm) in 16 bit addressing mode, and is assisted by BIOS.
+This assembley program runs in Real mode (as the boot sector in a vm) in 16 bit addressing mode, and is assisted by BIOS.
-Other assembley programs of mine can be found at [asm](https://github.com/AyushmanTripathy/asm).
+Other assembley programs can be found at [asm](https://github.com/AyushmanTripathy/asm).

 ### Running Locally